 Corcoran Digital Resources

-We are working to digitize key documents from the Corcoran Archives.
+We have digitized some key documents from the Corcoran Archives.
 Here are some samples.
 Included are also archives of Corcoran websites.

 A selection of the correspondence records of the Corcoran Gallery of Art’s first directors.
 Letters date from 1860-1876.
 The letters comprise many of the earliest records contained within the Corcoran Archives.
 The office of Curator of the Gallery (later termed Director) was not formally defined by the Board of Trustees until 1873, so early letters are addressed to various recipients, including W.W.
 Corcoran and the Gallery itself.
 The digital files are arranged and titled in groups of 10, as a replication of the physical foldering and arrangement of the physical correspondence records.

 Each letter was originally given a sequential number and indexed in a “Register of Letters Received” volume by the Corcoran Gallery.
 All three Registers of Letters Received contained in the Corcoran Archives have been digitized, so an index of all letters received by the Corcoran Gallery from 1869-1908 is available online.